pubnub/kafka-bridge/nats/readme.md

 docker run -p 4222:4222 nats
 ```

-Now you can run `cargo run --bin nats-wanbus`.
+Now you can run `cargo run --bin nats-edge-messaging-platform`.
-The WANBus app is 12 factor and is configured via Environmental Variables.
+The EMP app is 12 factor and is configured via Environmental Variables.

 ```shell
 PUBNUB_PUBLISH_KEY=pub-c-6b57a39e-79e7-4d1d-926e-5c376a4cb021 \